 Sub Items are replicated inline, and every item can have different sub items.
 They are ideal for replicating option information with certain item instances.

 Fragments on a Sub Item Stack are returned first when querying the parent item's Fragments.
 This allows Sub Items to override parent item fragments.

 Use Sub Item Stacks to implement perks, attachments, or even firing modes on your items!

-Given that Item Stacks and Item Definitions are not actors, Items cannot be placed in the game world.
+Given that Item Stacks are not actors, Items cannot be placed in the game world.
 Since this is a common need for inventory systems, Arc Inventory contains a class,

 AArcItemStackWorldObject, which implements basic replication and visuals for an item.